 The PSAR describes the process and effluent radiation monitoring systems.
-The system provides early warning to personnel of potential system malfunctions and provides continuous monitoring of radioactive releases and process streams.
+The systems provide early warning to personnel of potential system malfunctions and provide continuous monitoring of radioactive releases and process streams.

 The PSAR describes the process and effluent radiation sampling program.
 The radiation sampling program includes provisions for the sampling of all identified radioactive sources and plant environs.